Whale watching

 Listen to the whales

-Download the podcast to learn more about sighting whales at Booderee.
-You can also listen to the majestic humpback whale sounds to prepare yourself for the amazing experience of spotting a whale at Booderee.
+You can listen to the majestic humpback whale sounds to prepare yourself for the amazing experience of spotting a whale at Booderee.

 How to spot a whale